saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 sudo fdisk -l
 ```
 Note down the Device path, in my case it was /dev/sda2
-Now we have to get the PARTUUID of our partition:
+Now we have to get the PARTUUID or UUID of our partition/disk:
 ```
 sudo blkid /dev/sda2
 ```